-Council and the Porirua Development team are working together to progress a plan change “the Porirua Development Plan Change” to enable the regeneration of eastern Porirua.
+Council and the Porirua Development Project team are working together to progress a plan change “the Porirua Development Plan Change” to enable the regeneration of eastern Porirua.

-spatial extent has not yet been finalised however a indicative spatial boundary is shown here.
+The spatial extent has not yet been finalised however a indicative spatial boundary is shown here.

-The Porirua Development Proposed Plan Change is a Council initiated plan change to enable the regeneration of eastern Porirua.
+Porirua Development Project Proposed Plan Change is a Council initiated plan change to enable the regeneration of eastern Porirua.
 The plan change will include new zones and a set of objectives, policies and rules that will manage development and activities.

 Porirua is growing.
 In the next 30 years there could be as many as 29,000 more people living in our city.
 Much of that growth will happen in the next 10 years, after the new motorway link road opens and housing development gets underway in eastern Porirua.
 We will need up to 11,000 more good quality, warm, dry, secure homes in Porirua to support the growing community.
 The Proposed Plan Change would allow an integrated approach to planning and development across eastern Porirua, rather than development proposals being advanced and occurring on a piecemeal site-by-site approach with individual resource consents.

-The Porirua Development plans to replace older state houses that are past their best with warm, dry homes that are better suited to tenants’ needs, as well as building affordable homes and homes for sale to the general market.
+Porirua Development Project plans to replace older state houses that are past their best with warm, dry homes that are better suited to tenants’ needs, as well as building affordable homes and homes for sale to the general market.